krtffl/krtffl.dev/content/posts/testcontainers.md

 	Email       string    `json:"email,omitempty"`       // optional
 	FoundedDate time.Time `json:"foundedDate,omitempty"` // optional
 }
 ```

-i like to differentiate between my domain entities and my database models, but for this simple example i will use the entity directly.
+i like to differentiate between my domain entities and my database models, but for this simple example the entity will suffice. i try to avoid gorm struct tags as much as possible, as often i see the structs overloaded with tags that are actually not helping at all.

 #### define interface

 ```go
 var (
 	ErrCreateDojo = errors.New("coulnd't create dojo")